helwy/tayar/README.md

 - Localisation support using `laravel-vue-i18n`, with English and Arabic translations included out of the box.
 - Supports right-to-left (RTL) layouts for specified languages.
+- Admin layout with a fixed top navigation bar and a fixed sidebar.

 ## Installation - التثبيت